CryptoCavemen/farmer-house/README.md

 As a result, our TrifleAccount (representing the farm field parent NFT) now "holds" the TomatoNFT (representing the seed child NFT), creating the NFT bundle.
 Therefore, our parent NFT effectively has a planted seed, symbolizing the beginning of the farming process in the game.

+> **Important Note:** The Trifle program verifies if the collection of the attributeNFT (in our case, TomatoNFT) is confirmed, due to the collection constraints we have set for our TrifleAccount.
+This verification process justifies our earlier decision to verify the collection while minting the TomatoNFT.
+However, immediately after we plant (transfer the TomatoNFT into our Trifle), we unverify the collection.
+We choose to do this on the front end to keep the tutorial focused on Trifle-related aspects.
+But in an ideal scenario, we should unverify just before updating the metadata and then, once the collection is altered in the metadata, reverify it with the new collection.

 ## Step 6: Watering the Crop